ZarCS/aiSchool/README.md

 Model Architecture: A convolutional autoencoder consisting of an encoder that compresses the grayscale images into a lower-dimensional representation and a decoder that reconstructs the color images from this representation.

-Features

 Data Preprocessing: The input images are resized and normalized before being fed into the model.

-Model Architecture: The model consists of several convolutional layers followed by max pooling in the encoder and upsampling in the decoder to reconstruct the images.

 Training: The model is trained using the Mean Squared Error (MSE) loss function and optimized with the Adam optimizer.